 If you want to lead a company, and be good at it, you need to be able to drive innovation.
 This means not only supporting fresh ideas but coming up with new ones yourself.
 Maybe it's a different product, a process that could be done more effectively or a business value that you want to adapt, there are many opportunities for innovation in a company and you need to be at the head of them.

 See the people behind the job roles

 Often executives focus on the numbers and how to boost profits, but there's a much more important element of being an effective CEO; employees.
 Employees are much more likely to stay at your organization if they feel understood and valued.
+In fact, understanding why employees leave can make all the difference between you and your competitors.
 It's important that you find out what key factors influencing these are and do everything you can to make your employees more satisfied.
 Staff retention can make all the difference between you and your competitors.

 Good is not good enough